DeepOmni: Towards Seamless and Smart Speech Interaction with Adaptive Modality-Specific MoE: Related Work

 \textbf{Native Speech Language Models}\quad Native speech language models reconstruct the LLM into an SLM, enabling the LLM to output both text and speech tokens simultaneously, as shown in Fig.~\ref{fig:model_arch_comparsion} c).
 Currently, most mainstream native multimodal approaches such as Mini-Omni~\cite{xie2024mini}, Moshi~\cite{defossez2024moshi}, GLM-4-Voice~\cite{zeng2024glm}, and LUCY~\cite{gao2025lucy} have the LLM handle both text and speech decoding.
 This approach offers low latency, easy deployment, and allows a unified model to process both audio and text decoding, which better aligns with end-to-end requirements.
 However, without large-scale speech-text paired data, retraining the LLM in this way can lead to catastrophic forgetting and performance degradation.
+In native speech language models paradigm, the LLM is trained to model $P(T_{out} \cup S_{out} | T_{in} \cup S_{in})$ .
+Clearly in the native paradigm, the speech-text joint distribution space for the LLM to learn is more complex than text distribution.
+It is also for this reason in modular paradigm the LLM does not need to be restructed to a SLM and its language capacity is largely preserved.